developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/guide/about/index.md

 ### End of Support

 **EMDK 6.10 no longer supports target devices running Android 5.x Lollipop** or older; support for Lollipop devices ended with EMDK 6.9.
-In general, EMDK updates for specific devices are distributed with the latest BSP or LifeGuard patch.
+In general, EMDK updates for specific devices are distributed with the latest BSP or [LifeGuard patch](https://www.zebra.com/us/en/support-downloads/lifeguard-security.html).

-ADD LINK TO LG PAGE
+### Other Notes

+* EMDK code samples no longer include `ProfileDataCaptureSample1` and `SecureNFCSample1`.

+* EMDK-X 6.10 is the last version able to target devices running Android 6.x Marshmallow.

 -----